 But as I prioritize which homestead skills to focus my energy on, if I have to buy something, at this moment I’d rather buy a dozen eggs from a local farmer than buy chicken feed and have more live beings to care for.

-And although it will be extremely rewarding when I do – one day – raise my own chickens, it is rarely cost-effective.
+And although it will be extremely rewarding when I do–one day–raise my own chickens, it is rarely cost-effective at such a small scale.
 As we save for our forever homestead, the recurring costs of chicken feed, bedding, and other supplies, along with the cost of coop construction just don’t seem to fit into the budget right now.

-However, I sure look forward to the day when we have barnyard critters running around, are harvesting our own eggs and maybe meat, and getting the benefit of free fertilizer!
+However, I sure look forward to the day when we have barnyard critters running around, we’re harvesting our own eggs and maybe meat, and getting the benefit of free fertilizer!

 I have always maintained that the primary reason we don’t have chickens yet is the fact that we’re probably soon moving, and who wants to build a coop and then move?

 We’ve mastered quite a few skills around here that we might not have, had we prioritized raising chickens.
 That’s because there’s one thing I know about myself (and now you do, too): I’m a perfectionist.
-When I learn something, I go all in and I master it.
+When I learn something, I go all in and do my best to master it.
 It’s a fantastic trait…sometimes.

 1. Permaculture Design